List of continent name etymologies: America

 The continent of America is thought to be named after the Italian explorer Amerigo Vespucci (who styled himself Americus Vespucius in Latin).
-Amerigo Vespucci was named after Saint Emeric of Hungary.
+Amerigo Vespucci was named after Saint Emeric of Hungary, who was in turn named for his maternal uncle, the Holy Roman Emperor Henry II.
 Vespucci, following his four voyages exploring the coastlines of Venezuela and Brazil, first developed the idea that the newly discovered western land was in fact a continent.
 The German cartographer Martin Waldseemüller created the earliest known map showing the name America, which he applied to the South American continent only.

 The 1594 map by Petrus Plancius labels the two landmasses "America Mexicana" and "America Peruana", two terms still used in the 17th century.

 In the late 19th century, it was theorized that the name could have been patterned on the Mayan language for the Amerrisque Mountains in present-day Nicaragua.

 An alternative theory was proposed by the local Bristol antiquarian Alfred Hudd who proposed that the word America had evolved from Amerike or ap Meryk, based on a lost manuscript which he claimed to have seen.
 Alfred Hudd was an aristocrat who belonged to the Clifton Antiquarian Club of Bristol, founded in 1884 to arrange meetings and excursions for the study of objects of archaeological interest in the West of England and South Wales.
 He also collected butterflies, was a naturalist and member of the Bristol Naturalists' Society.
 Hudd proposed that the word "America" was originally applied to a destination across the western ocean, possibly an island or a fishing station in Newfoundland.
 After the king of Denmark and ruler of Iceland had cut off trade for fish, England sent out expeditions to find new sources.
 Hudd suggested Amerike's sponsorship made his name known in Bristol in association with the North American destinations prior to other mapmaking or voyages.
 The writer Jonathan Cohen noted he made a conjectural leap to reach that conclusion, and no extant evidence supports it.
 In the 21st century, the scholar John Davies briefly mentioned the story as a kind of Welsh patriot piece.